-As part of this process, once they have submitted their main FP application and indicated they wish to apply for FPP, applicants rank individual priority programmes that have been determined by a specific location as part of the application form and prior to national allocation to FP.
-Successful applicants will be offered specific programmes prior to national allocation to foundation schools.
+As part of this process, once they have submitted their main FP application and indicated they wish to apply for FPP, applicants rank individual priority programmes that have been determined by a specific location.
+Successful applicants will be offered specific priority programmes before national allocation to foundation schools.

 Where are FPP posts located?

 FPP posts are available at most UK foundation schools.
 See the FPP guide for details.

 Who can apply for FPP?

-Any applicant who has applied to FP can apply for FPP, i.e. all nominated or eligible applicants.
+Any applicant who has applied to FP can apply for FPP, that is, all nominated or eligible applicants.

 How will my application be scored?